elatov/elatov.github.io/_posts/2014-07-26-migrate-google-sites-to-confluence.md

 	[link-title](http://url-to-link.com)

 And it was also pointing to the original image link which was in google sites.
-I already had the local version of the images downloaded so let's fix all the links to point to the local images.
+I already had the local version of the images downloaded, so let's fix all the links to point to the local images.
 I wrote a quick python script to search for a regular expression and substitute the matched expession, here is the script:

 	elatov@fed:~/g-sites-md$cat md-img-fix.py
 	#!/usr/bin/env python